Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: August 13, 2024

 What types of pain are associated with mesothelioma?

-Low back and chest pain are the most common types reported with mesothelioma.
+Low back and chest pain are the most common types of mesothelioma pain.
 This pain is frequently described as dull and persistent.

 Are there alternatives to medication for managing mesothelioma pain?